CodeReclaimers/neat-python/docs/config_file.rst

 * *weight_init_stdev*
     The standard deviation of the normal/gaussian distribution used to select weight values for new connections.
 * *weight_max_value*
     The maximum allowed weight value.
-Weights above this value will be :py:meth::`clamped <attributes.FloatAttribute.clamp>` to this value.
+Weights above this value will be :py:meth:`clamped <attributes.FloatAttribute.clamp>` to this value.
 * *weight_min_value*
     The minimum allowed weight value.
-Weights below this value will be :py:meth::`clamped <attributes.FloatAttribute.clamp>` to this value.
+Weights below this value will be :py:meth:`clamped <attributes.FloatAttribute.clamp>` to this value.
 * *weight_mutate_power*
     The standard deviation of the zero-centered normal/gaussian distribution from which a weight value :term:`mutation` is drawn.
 * *weight_mutate_rate*
     The probability that :term:`mutation` will change the weight of a connection by adding a random value.
 * *weight_replace_rate*
-    The probability that :term:`mutation` will replace the weight of a connection with a newly py:meth::`chosen <attributes.FloatAttribute.mutate_value>` random value (as if it were a new connection).
+    The probability that :term:`mutation` will replace the weight of a connection with a newly py:meth:`chosen <attributes.FloatAttribute.mutate_value>` random value (as if it were a new connection).